Taxation in Ireland

 The income tax year runs on a calendar year basis from 1 January to 31 December.

-What should I do when I start working in the Republic of Ireland?
+What should I do when I start working in Ireland?

 When you start your first job you must register your details with Revenue to avoid paying emergency tax and USC.
 This is a three step process: